radius2703/Kirby-Pog/README.md

 **KirbyPog is a WIP upcoming discord bot :D**
 <br />
-I have no intentions to release this bot (yet), but I might as time goes one ^^
+I have no intentions to release this bot (yet), but I might as time goes on ^^

 Till now though, this bot is still a work in progress.